-- 7.1 A student whose attendance is less than 75% in all the courses put together in any semester will not be permitted to attend the end semester examination. - 7.2 However, the Vice Chancellor on the recommendation of the Principal/Director of the Institute/School may condone the shortage of attendance of the students whose attendance is between 66% and 74% on genuine grounds and on payment of prescribed fee.
+- 7.1 A student whose attendance is less than 75% in all the courses put together in any semester will not be permitted to attend the mid and end semester examinations. - 7.2 However, the Vice Chancellor on the recommendation of the Principal/Director of the Institute/School may condone the shortage of attendance of the students whose attendance is between 66% and 74% on genuine grounds and on payment of prescribed fee.